Getting Started with Verifereum

 - Verifereum Contributions

-- Develop verification techniques
+- Prove semantic properties and develop verification techniques

 - Create examples and documentation